 Investment Valuation and Income Recognition.
-Investments are stated at fair value using quoted market prices at December 31, 2019, and 2018.
+Investments are stated at fair value using quoted market prices or daily net asset value ("NAV") at December 31, 2020, and 2019.

 Purchases and sales of investments are reflected on a trade date basis.
 Interest income is recognized on the accrual basis of accounting.
 Dividend income is recorded on the ex-dividend date and is allocated to participants' accounts on the date of payment.